ai4ce/insta360_ros_driver/README.md

 ```
 rosrun insta360_ros_driver setup.sh
 ```
-This create a symlink  based on the vendor ID of Insta360 cameras.
+This creates a symlink  based on the vendor ID of Insta360 cameras.
 The symlink, in this case <code>/dev/insta</code> is used to grant permissions to the usb port used by the camera.
 ![setup](docs/setup.png)

 ## Usage